How To Check Email Delivery Status (Delivered vs. Accepted)

 How Sender Reputation Affects Delivery Time

-If many of your emails are taking a long time to change from accepted to delivery status, this may be because you need to improve the reputation of your domain or IP address.
+If many of your emails are taking a long time to change from accepted to delivered status, this may be because you need to improve the reputation of your domain or IP address.

 Think of your emails waiting to be processed at the receiving mail server as if they’re waiting in line for access to an exclusive club alongside emails from other senders.

-The checks the mail server run on your messages act as the bouncer at the door.
+The checks the mail server runs on your messages act as the bouncer at the door.
 In most cases you’ll have to wait in line.
-But if you’re a VIP or you’ve been to that club many times and have a good reputation there, you might be able to cut to the front of the line.
+But if you’re a VIP, or you’ve been to that club many times and have a good reputation there, you might be able to cut to the front.

-Mail servers will process incoming emails in order of how important they think they are.
-If you have a great domain reputation and good open and click rates on the emails you sent out, they’re likely to be delivered faster.
+Mail servers process incoming emails in order of how important they think they are.
+If you have a great domain reputation and good open and click rates on the emails you send out, they’re likely to be delivered faster.
+Since Gmail, Yahoo, and Microsoft tightened their sender rules, that reputation matters more than ever for how quickly your mail moves.

 This is why it’s a good idea to separate your transactional and marketing email campaigns and send them from different domains if possible.